White sand and turquoise ocean at North Bay Beach

 For such a small island, there’s a surprising variance of beaches and coastlines to discover.
 Many coasts rarely see visitors, so you’ll likely have the beaches, bluffs, and hills to yourself.

-The spectacular North Bay Beach, with crystal water and white sand, is everything one could want in a tropical beach.
+The spectacular North Bay Beach, with crystal-clear water and white sand, is everything one could want in a tropical beach.
 Underwater here is beautiful too.
 Small and colorful snorkeling reefs contrast against the clean sandy bottom at several spots.

 The east coast is a bit more rugged.
 Low cliffs, boulders strewn by previous storms, and the flotsam-covered Long Bay Beach offer a different aspect.
 When the ocean swell is up, impressive waves can be seen rolling in.